Deep down, you already know that you should get your cat fixed.

 Males that are fixed are less likely to cost you a large veterinarian’s bill through squabbling over territory.

 And so, Joe, it is not the question of what it cost to get a cat fixed, which is just a one-off cost anyway.
-But a question of better health for your cat, and the possibly too of a longer life.
+But a question of better health for your cat, and the probability of a longer life.

 Also and very importantly, having your cat fixed will mean that you will not be contributing to the misery of millions of feral and unwanted cats.
 Make that appointment now.Get Your Cat Fixed